isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-roku-smart-soundbar-review.markdown

 So, you might get into problems if you misplace the remote for the Roku Smart Soundbar.
 But there might be an escape route with the Roku phone application or the remote finder for your Roku Ultra.
 Further, at the bar's rear end, you'll find a USB port, optical port, and an HDMI ARC and screw holes for wall-mounting.
-It's compatible with  Spotify Connect and Bluetooth.
+It's compatible with Â Spotify Connect and Bluetooth.
 Roku Smart Soundbar supports 4K video for the HDR10 and hence it'll applications such as Vudu Netflix are great-looking on your 4K HDR TV - check
 [Soundbars Under 200](https://pestpolicy.com/best-soundbar-under-200/)
 .